ChadVanHalen/SIEM-Setup-Lab/README.md

 <img src="https://i.postimg.cc/GhC1FB5n/9-Confirming-all-Splunk-process-are-owned-by-Splunk-user-instead-of-root.png" height="80%" width="80%" alt="SOC Analyst Lab"/>
 <br />
 <br />
-After Splunk was setup on the main Splunk VM (chadvanhalen@splunkmachine) now I focus on setting up the secondary system, who will be sending its telemetry to Splunk via the Universal Forwarder (user@forwarder):  <br/>
+After Splunk is setup on the main Splunk VM (chadvanhalen@splunkmachine) I now focus on setting up the secondary system, who will be sending its telemetry to Splunk via the Universal Forwarder (user@forwarder):  <br/>
 <img src="https://i.postimg.cc/4yGF9cN8/10-Installing-Universal-Forwarder-on-2nd-Linux-VM.png" height="80%" width="80%" alt="SOC Analyst Lab"/>
 <br />
 <br />
-With the Forwarder machine set up, now I create a .conf file, using terminal commands like touch to create and nano to edit  <br/>
+With the Forwarder machine set up, now I create a .conf file, using terminal commands like touch to create the file and nano to edit the file.  <br/>
 These configuration files are defining which ports are being used to ingest the logs, and which are being used to output to logs.
-In this example I'm using the defauls of 9997 on input and 8089 on the output. <br/>
+In this example I'm using the defauls of 9997 on input and 8089 on the output, as found in the Splunk documentation: <br/>
 <img src="https://i.postimg.cc/dVQPfbFW/11-Creating-conf-file-in-CLI.png" height="80%" width="80%" alt="SOC Analyst Lab"/>
 <img src="https://i.postimg.cc/2yNg7JT7/12-Editing-conf-file-within-nano.png" height="80%" width="80%" alt="SOC Analyst Lab"/>
 <br />
 <br />
 In the Splunk GUI I then create a test index to pull data from the forwarder.  <br/>
 In an actual deployment this test index would be used to make sure everything was working as intended before making it a more permanent index.
-But for this demonstration, I will keep the "test" index. <br/>
+But for this demonstration, I will keep the "test" index: <br/>
 <img src="https://i.postimg.cc/522Tg85T/13-Creating-test-index-in-Splunk.png" height="80%" width="80%" alt="SOC Analyst Lab"/>
 <br />
 <br />
-Using cat to look at the auth.log to make sure this is the type of log I want to test with, creating an input and output now on the Forwarder.
-Defining to use the monitor function on auth.log:  <br/>
+Here I'm using cat to look at the auth.log to make sure this is the type of log I want to test with, then creating an input and output now on the Forwarder.<br/>
+I then define to use the 'monitor' function on auth.log.
+Looking at the documentation this seemed to be the most straight forward to set up of the many, many functions Splunk offers:  <br/>
 <img src="https://i.postimg.cc/9fvkcK3H/14-Focusing-on-forwarder-VM-auth-log-using-cat-to-read-logpng.png" height="80%" width="80%" alt="SOC Analyst Lab"/>
 <img src="https://i.postimg.cc/wvmSJH5B/15-Cretaing-inputs-and-outputs-conf.png" height="80%" width="80%" alt="SOC Analyst Lab"/>
 <img src="https://i.postimg.cc/fy7p2Krn/16-Add-monitor-of-auth-log-to-test-index-within-inputs-conf.png" height="80%" width="80%" alt="SOC Analyst Lab"/>
 <img src="https://i.postimg.cc/Wp0B1NbW/17-Nano-outputs-conf.png" height="80%" width="80%" alt="SOC Analyst Lab"/>
 <br />
 <br />
-Enabling the firewall, allowing in ports for SSH as well as the Splunk ports; 8000, 8098 and 9997:  <br/>
+Enabling the firewall, allowing in ports for SSH as well as the Splunk ports; 8000, 8089 and 9997:  <br/>
 <img src="https://i.postimg.cc/rFQYDK6J/18-Starting-firewall-setting-ACL-allowing-Splunk-ports-and-SSH-ports.png" height="80%" width="80%" alt="SOC Analyst Lab"/>
 <br />
 <br />
-Seeing my success as data starts to populate when searching in the GUI:  <br/>
+Seeing my success as data starts to populate when searching in the GUI on my Windows machine:  <br/>
 <img src="https://i.postimg.cc/cCckMJvd/19-Searching-index-on-Splunk-before-full-data-population.png" height="80%" width="80%" alt="SOC Analyst Lab"/>
 <br />
 <br />